 HOW TO CREATE PHENOMENAL PRODUCTIVITY ROUTINES!

 #1) Select An Appropriate Task

-While we have routines for many things in our lives, you want to create thoughtful routines for tasks that will give you “the most bang for your buck” throughout the day.
+While we have routines for many things in our lives, you'll want to create thoughtful routines for tasks that will give you “the most bang for your buck” throughout the day.
 Make a list of tasks you do or projects you work on often.
 Also, list tasks you would like to start doing more consistently that are in alignment with your personal goals.
-From the tasks on your list, select the top three you think will give you the greatest return on investment and most benefits over time.
+From the tasks on your list, select the top three you think will give you the greatest return on investment and the most benefits over time.
 Alternatively, you can create routines for yourself based on our CozyMind coaching program.

 In our 8-week CozyMind group coaching program, we work on four primary productivity routines: